What do fish oil and cod liver oil have to do with acne, anyway?

 It’s important that you take Vitamin D as well, since it protects against Vitamin A toxicity.
 Cod liver oil has large amounts of Vitamin A, which are perfectly safe if you’re getting adequate Vitamin D, but can lead to Vitamin A toxicity if you’re deficient in Vitamin D.

-See my Vitamin D article for dose recommendations.
+See our Vitamin D article for dose recommendations.

 - Do NOT take regular fish oil, period.
 It’s often rancid and increases lipid peroxidation in the body (BAD).